 The Expression Manager is divided into four main areas:

-- Header Bar — Title, tfrog.de label, Scratchpad menu, Import/Export buttons, and Colors button
+- Header Bar — Title, tfrog.de label, Scratchpad mode menu, Import/Export buttons, and Settings button

 - Library View — Search bar, category controls, context filter, and expression cards